oddbird/oddleventy/content/tools/polyfill.md

-  OddBird has started and maintains a number of powerful polyfills for new web platform features including Cascade Layers, CSS Anchor Positioning, and the Popover attribute.
+  OddBird has started and maintains a number of powerful polyfills for new web platform features including the Popover attribute,
+  CSS Anchor Positioning, and Cascade Layers.
 ---

 {% import 'embed.macros.njk' as embed %}